 Model 1

 A single code base and a single database.
-Multiple tenants (customers) are held in a single database structure and logically separated using primary keys and/or security features of the database (row permissions)
+Multiple tenants (customers) are held in a single database structure and logically separated using primary keys and/or security features of the database (row permissions).
+Multiple tenants share the same database table structures.

 Pros